Hong Kong's Migrant Laws Are Failing Undocumented Children

 B, like 340,000 other migrants, came to Hong Kong seeking better economic opportunities as a foreign domestic worker.
 The majority of these live-in helpers hail from the Philippines and Indonesia, and they provide vital care services to thousands of working Hong Kong and expat families.

-The Hong Kong government bars domestic workers from the right to abode after seven years of residence in the territory, unlike any other non-Chinese foreign national.
-And even though the overwhelming majority are women and predominantly of reproductive age, there is no childcare protection system in place that anticipates or provides for the existence of any children they may bear.
+The Hong Kong government bars domestic workers from the right to abode after seven years of residence in the territory, unlike any other foreign national.
+And even though the overwhelming majority are women and predominantly of reproductive age, there is no child-care protection system in place that anticipates or provides for the existence of any children they may bear.
 This absence has deprived hundreds of children like S who are born to domestic helpers, of basic medical care, education and identification papers.

 Before school, S lays on a sticky white mat curled beside his mom, absorbed by YouTube clips of Disney's Frozen that play on a taped-together tablet.
-Looking over his shoulder are B’s three other roommates, who also work as domestic helpers, with whom she shares the two bedroom apartment.
+Looking over his shoulder are B’s three other roommates, who also work as domestic helpers, with whom she shares the two-bedroom apartment.
 They all chipped in to buy the $12 tablet from an electronic refuse stall for his birthday in November 2015.

 Five years ago, B's former employers abruptly terminated her contract.
 She lost her job, and by default her home.
 Domestic helpers in Hong Kong must live with their employers and the city's immigration law allows them just two weeks to find a new contract if they are fired or quit.
 For B, two weeks was simply not enough time to find another job, especially as she needed to file a claim for illegal termination.
 She was automatically rendered a criminal overstayer.